department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2024-02 In-Person Travel Reimbursement Research for Oracle Health Facilities/research-plan.md

 This research will be conducted through Veteran intercepts and in-person semi-structured interviews with clinic and Travel Office staff.
 Our intention is to visit various clinics, at busy times, to see what differences exist between clinics and different types of clinics.

-We will work with IVC and facility leadership to determine the best approach for Veteran intercepts, but ideally plan to intercept Veterans after check out.
-While observing Veterans as they go through the travel reimbursement filing process on their smartphones, we will assit as needed, and ask them a few questions to gather feedback on their experience.
+We will work with IVC (Integrated Veteran Care) and facility leadership to determine the best approach for Veteran intercepts, but ideally plan to intercept Veterans after check out.
+While observing Veterans as they go through the travel reimbursement filing process on their smartphones, we will assist as needed, and ask them a few questions to gather feedback on their experience.

 We will also ask MSAs and Travel Office staff questions from our conversation guide to better understand the check-in ecosystem and impact of the new travel claim tool on their workload, while documenting those findings.